 It’s more than just academics

 With thousands of valedictorians a year, being the best in your school isn’t enough to secure a scholarship.
 Neither is great grades or a perfect SAT score.
 Though these things help, scholarship providers now look for something deeper.
-Very few even look at GPA scores, as they are searching for someone who stands out from the crowd.
+Very few even consider GPA scores, as they are searching for someone who stands out from the crowd.
 Each provider will have their own requirements, but they are all looking for excellence within the areas that matter to them.
+However, schools still need test scores for their evaluations, even if scholarships do not prioritize them.
 Long-term involvement is also a key factor.

 Read Also: How Online Learning is Making Education More Accessible and Affordable